 Legal advice was also taken to confirm whether or not our client was required to notify the individuals whose user names had been compromised.
 In the end the insurance claim we paid was around £10k but could have been much worse for the client if the white hat hacker hadn’t ridden to the rescue.

 It’s just another example of how vulnerable businesses are to cyber-attack.
-In our recent look at the cyber readiness of businesses – The Hiscox Cyber Readiness Report 2017 – we found that SMEs are particularly susceptible to cyber-attack as many cyber criminals see them as a soft target and potential gateways into the larger businesses that the SME might work for.
+Each year, we report on the cyber readiness of businesses.
+In the Hiscox Cyber Readiness Report 2017 – we found that SMEs are particularly susceptible to cyber-attack as many cyber criminals see them as a soft target and potential gateways into the larger businesses that the SME might work for.

 How to improve your cyber security